-Kbely station is plotted as a representative of the outskirts of the city.
-The UHI effect is clearly visible, especially at night, when the temperature outside of Prague drops down to $15 \,^{\circ}$ C while on the street level, it drops to $20 \,^{\circ}$ C only.
+First we compare the air temperatures from PALM-USM to the measurements taken during the observation campaign.
+Figure 6 shows the air temperature course calculated by the PALM-USM at observation location 1 at 2 m above ground.
+This temperature is compared to the indicative measurement taken at the same place and also to the automatic weather stations Prague, Klementinum, and Prague, Kbely.
+The indicative measurement together with station Prague, Klementinum represent the conditions inside the urban canopy, and as such, the results of PALM-USM should correspond to those values.
+Prague, Kbely station is plotted as a representative of the outskirts of the city.
+The UHI effect is clearly visible, especially at night, when the temperature outside of Prague drops down to 15 °C while on the street level, it drops to 20 °C only.
 This effect is less pronounced during the day when the temperature difference is only 2-3 °C. This reflects the known fact that the UHI is basically a nighttime effect (Oke, 1982).
-The street-level air temperature as simulated by PALM-USM is in agreement with

-5 both measurements during the daytime of 2 July, but starting from 21:00 UTC, the decrease of the modelled temperature weakens, gradually leading to overestimations of up to 2 °C in the morning of 3 July.
+The street-level air temperature as simulated by PALM-USM is in agreement with both measurements during the daytime of 2 July, but starting from 21:00 UTC, the decrease of the modelled temperature weakens, gradually leading to overestimations of up to 2 °C in the morning of 3 July.

-Figure 9.
+Figure 6.
 Air temperatures obtained from PALM-USM for location 1 in comparison to measured temperatures.

-The vertical structure of the potential temperature from PALM-USM is shown together with radiosonde observations from station Prague, Libuš in Fig. 10.
+The vertical structure of the potential temperature from PALM-USM is shown together with radiosonde observations from station Prague, Libuš in Fig. 7.
 As this is a suburban background station, (10 km away) the profiles are not truly comparable, especially near the surface, where effects of the UHI are expected in the PALM-USM data.
-The Libuš profiles are considered

-10 here mainly as a representation of the general meteorological situation in the area of interest.
+The Libuš profiles are considered here mainly as a representation of the general meteorological situation in the area of interest.

-From Fig. 10 it is well visible that PALM-USM was able to reproduce the diurnal temperature cycle of the boundary layer reasonably well.
+From Fig. 7 it is well visible that PALM-USM was able to reproduce the diurnal temperature cycle of the boundary layer reasonably well.
 During the daytime, a convective boundary layer (CBL) develops that reaches depths of about 2 km, which is somewhat higher than the observed boundary layer, particularly on 2 July (12:00 UTC).
-This can be explained by the UHI effect that leads to a higher boundary layer over densely built-up urban areas, as compared to the suburban region where the

-- 15 radiosonde was released.
-Moreover, it is visible that the temperature profile produced by PALM-USM displays an unstable stratification throughout the CBL on both days, while the observations show the expected nearly-neutral profile.
+This can be explained by the UHI effect that leads to a higher boundary layer over attributed to the higher amount of heat released by the surfaces of densely built-up urban areas, as compared to the suburban region surfaces of suburban regions where the radiosonde was released.
+Moreover, it is visible that the potential temperature profile produced by PALM-USM displays an unstable stratification throughout the CBL on both days, while the observations show the expected nearly-neutral profile.
 We will later see that this is an effect of the limited horizontal model domain that inhibits the free development of the largest eddies and thus is limiting the vertical turbulent mixing of warm air from the surface and relatively cold air from above.
-The result is an unstable layer with somewhat too high near-surface temperatures. - 20 During nighttime, a stable boundary layer developed in both, LES and observations (due to nocturnal radiative cooling).
-As expected, this cooling is more rigorous in the (suburban) measurements so that the stable layer was able to extend to heights of 500 m, whereas PALM-USM predicts a stable layer of not more than 100 m vertical extent (see 00:00 UTC on 3 July and 4 July).
-This result is in agreement with what was already shown in Fig. 9 and is a known feature of the UHI (Oke, 1982).
+The result is an unstable layer with somewhat too high near-surface temperatures.

-Figure 10.
+Figure 7.
 The vertical profiles of potential temperature modelled by PALM (solid line) and supplemented by radiosonde observations from station Prague, Libuš (except hour 18; dotted line).
 Displayed are profiles from 2 July 06:00 UTC to 4 July 00:00 UTC with 6-hour time step